Garmin Edge 820 Review

 - Heart Rate AccuracyEditor: 99%

 - Navigation functionsEditor: 99%

-Introduction : Thank you for visiting this review of the Garmin Edge 820.
 Garmin’s position in the market for GPS bike computers just keeps getting stronger and stronger.
 There are some worthy alternatives (think Polar M450), but, it has to be said, the gold standard is still the Garmin Edge range for innovation, reliability and performance.
-The Edge 820 is a compact bike computer that offers a wealth of performance monitoring functions alongside competent mapping with auto-routing from it’s pre-loaded maps.
-This product review was written by Tristan Haskins
+The Garmin Edge 820 is a compact bike computer that offers a wealth of performance monitoring functions alongside competent mapping with auto-routing from it’s pre-loaded maps.
+This Garmin Edge 820 has been reviewed by Tristan Haskins aka CardioCritic

 Release Date (UK) > August 2016